Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Numerical Evaluation with a Real Geography Based 3D Blockage Model

 $\rho$ average blockage perimeter, $\kappa$ average building coverage, $A$~average building area, $H$ building height, and $B$ BS height.
 Note that putting $\eta = 1$ into \eqref{Eq:BlockageHeight} yields 2D average LOS distance $R_L^{\text{2D}}$.

-By the aid of the ministry of land, infrastructure, and Transport of Korea, we calculate $\beta$ and $\eta$ that correspond to three hotsopt regions in Seoul, Korea: Gangnam, Jongro, and Yonsei university town, visuallized in Fig. 4.
+By the aid of the Ministry of Land, Infrastructure, and Transport of Korea, we calculate $\beta$ and $\eta$ that correspond to three hotsopt regions in Seoul, Korea: Gangnam, Jongro, and Yonsei university town, visuallized in Fig. 4 (see \cite{JHParkGeo:15} for their geographical data and further calculation details).
 The results are presented in Table \ref{Table:GeoStat}.
 Comparing 2D and 3D LOS distances reveals that these two values are less correlated.
 For instance, the $R_L^{2D}$ in Gangnam is larger than the value in Manhattan, but such a relationship is reversed from the perspective of $\RL$. it is thus necessary to consider a 3D blockage model for a practically feasible analysis.

 The calculations of $\beta$ rely on QGIS, an open source geographic information system (GIS) \cite{QGIS}.
 The process for $\eta$ additionally requires the distribution of building height $H$ due to \eqref{Eq:BlockageHeight}.
 Now that the given geographic data does not include the building height information, we detour this problem via the information on the number of building floors.
 We assume unit floor height is $3$ m, and then derive the building floor distribution via the data curve fitting (see Fig.~\ref{Fig:FLDistrib}).
 For BS heights, also required in \eqref{Eq:BlockageHeight}, we assume each BS height follows the average building height $\E H$.
 Note that the $\eta$ values of Manhattan and Chicago are also calculated in this work for fair comparisons of the blockage environments.
 Their geographical data follow from the same sources in \cite{Kulkarni:14}.